A charming voyage of self discovery.

 Intriguing thriller about the cost of radical action when you’re young.
 Packed with talent from top to bottom.

 This feels well made if a little formulaic.

 This does a good job of turning an intriguing film into an interesting television series.
 The necessities of making this more than just a fight to the front of the train, manages to create something with more depth.
 It taps into current concerns about the consequences of ecological collapse, and the political situation that collapse is creating.
-The rich first class passengers live in the life of luxury.
+The rich first class passengers live the life of luxury.
 The poor tailies live a life of disease and poverty.
 The oppressed minority rise up and battle to take control of the train.
-It doesn’t quite articulate the zeal of revolutionary overthrow, instead playing out more like the dramas of a really dysfunctional family, making it less nihilistic than it should be.
+It doesn’t quite articulate the zeal of revolutionary overthrow, instead playing out more like the dramas of a really dysfunctional family, ironically making it less nihilistic than the idea is.

 America brings civilisation to Afghanistan by convincing a young woman to sing in a talent contest.
 A film caught in the contradiction of its own time.